kman0001/tubesync-plex/README.md

 This repository is a **personal fork** of [tgouverneur/tubesync-plex](https://github.com/tgouverneur/tubesync-plex) and has been updated for **personal use**.

 ## Key Changes in this Fork
-- Simplified default log output
+- Simplified default log output.
-- Added `-d / --detail` option for detailed metadata updates
+- Added `-d / --detail` option for detailed metadata updates.
-- Added `subtitles` option to automatically extract and upload embedded subtitles to Plex
+- Added `subtitles` option to automatically extract and upload embedded subtitles to Plex.
-- Disallow simultaneous use of `-s / --silent` and `-d / --detail` options
+- Disallow simultaneous use of `-s / --silent` and `-d / --detail` options.
-- Supports Windows, Linux, and Docker environments with automatic ffmpeg/ffprobe path detection
+- Supports Windows, Linux, and Docker environments with automatic ffmpeg/ffprobe path detection.
-- Handles multiple subtitle tracks and automatically maps language codes to Plex-compatible ISO 639-1 codes
+- Handles multiple subtitle tracks and automatically maps language codes to Plex-compatible ISO 639-1 codes.
+- Fully handles extraction failures: PGS/VobSub or other non-text subtitle tracks are safely ignored with warnings.
+- Ensures all NFO updates are performed for all supported video files, even if `subtitles=false`.
-- Added Batch JSON to NFO Converter for `info.json` to `.nfo` conversion
+- Added Batch JSON to NFO Converter for `info.json` to `.nfo` conversion.

 > ⚠️ **Note:** This fork is maintained for personal purposes and may differ from the original repository.